Skip to main content

 The survey highlights a tension point between homeowner confidence and the barriers to professional help.
 High or surprise repair costs were identified as the top concern in the study — reinforcing the tension between confidence and financial risk.

 • The DIY Default: 51% of homeowners check for damage themselves.
-While this aligns with the 79% who feel confident in their detection skills, it contrasts with the 49% who worry about damage they cannot see that may go unnoticed.
+While this aligns with the 79% who feel confident in their detection skills, it contrasts with the 48% who worry about damage they cannot see.

 • The Action Gap: Only 17% of homeowners bring in a professional proactively, even without obvious signs of damage.